erikahiteshi/Starbucks_Capstone/README.md

 # Starbucks Capstone Project
-In this project, I'll apply data engineering and a Machine Learning Model to analyze data provided by Starbucks on their interaction with offers.
+Please see the blogpost on this project at : https://medium.com/p/7e3a89d63241/edit In this project, I'll apply data engineering and a Machine Learning Model to analyze data provided by Starbucks on their interaction with offers.

 This directory contains three data sets: